bruAristimunha/bruAristimunha.github.io/_pages/about.md

 # 📖 Educations
 - *09/2020 – 02/2026*, Ph.D.
 IN COMPUTER SCIENCE @Université Paris-Saclay and UFABC.
-Thesis: **LEARNING REPRESENTATIONS OF ELECTROENCEPHALOGRAM USING DEEP LEARNING**.
-Supervisors: Dr Sylvain Chevallier, Dr Marie-Constance Corsi and Dr Raphael Y. de Camargo.

 - *2016-2020*, Double BSc COMPUTER SCIENCE and Science and Technology, at the Center for Mathematics, Computing, and Cognition, Federal University of ABC (UFABC), Brazil.

 # 💬 Invited Talks
+- Fill with all the talks...

 # 💻 Internships
 - *03/2022 – 06/2022*, Data Scientist Intern, University of Glasgow/FGV, Brazil.